JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_1.md

 Future religionists must live out their religion, dedicating themselves to the wholehearted service of God and mankind.

-It is high time that men and women should have religious experience so personal and so sublime that it could be realized and expressed only by "feelings that lie too deep for words."
+It is high time that men and women should have religious experience so personal and so sublime that it could be realized and expressed only by “feelings that lie too deep for words.”

 Economic interdependence and social fraternizing will ultimately conduce to the unification of mankind.
 People, naturally, are dreamers, but science is sobering them so that religion can presently become their activator and with far less danger than previously of precipitating fanatical reactions.
 Economic necessity ties them to reality and personal religious experience brings them face to face with the eternal realities of cosmic citizenship.